Monday, September 18, 2023

 Once you receive your medical certificate, be aware that it has a validity of only three months.
 Some agencies don’t honor the medical tests required by other agencies, so be prepared to retake the same criteria if you apply with another agency.

-Significance of exam results to a job offer.
+The significance of exam results for a job offer.

 ‘Fit to Work’ classification for OFWs